Understanding and Managing Common Dietary Restrictions: A Guide to Food Limitations

 • Soy allergies

-Peanut allergies are pretty common among children, although adults can also be affected.
+Peanut allergies are common among children, although adults can also be affected.

 The symptoms of food allergies, including oral allergy syndrome, can range from mild to severe.
 Some common symptoms include: